gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 about the emir whose curse the heroine lifts, or the princess that the handsome blacksmith's son rescues?
 What is life like for them?

 I knew the answer.
-It was like suffocating, and it grew worse every... single...  day.
+It was like suffocating, and it grew worse every… single…  day.
 Oh, it wasn't my father's fault.
 He always had his nose in his accounts, or one of the books from his turtling friends.
 He barely noticed me any more.
-But my aunt...
-I know I should have been grateful, but I just wanted to scream at her.
+But my aunt…  I know I should have been grateful, but I just wanted to scream at her.
 "I'm not a dress-up doll!
 I'm not a little girl any more!
 Just leave me alone!"
 I never did, of course.
 I was too well-mannered.